YummyOreo/yummyoreo.github.io/content/blogs/TBFighters Website and Newsletter Incident 01.md

 ### Chosen Option
 The chosen solution/response was to have a client-side check to see if the name matches the email.
 If it does, the signup would not go through and it will display an error message.[^7]
 #### Effectiveness
-This did, at least, temporarily halt the suspicious signups.[^9] And it was quick and easy to make.
+This solution had halted the spam signups.[^9] It was quick and easy to make.

 #### Weaknesses
 This solution could be circumvented by just going to Gaggle directly.
+> As of now, there is no evidence that this has been done!

 ## Future Response
 - We are currently working on a "proxy" api, so that every signup has to comply with our standards, not Gaggle's (see [here](https://github.com/TBfighters/newsletter-signup)).
 This solution would go into effect if the spam returns.